How to Keep Your New Year’s Resolutions

 Start your new year not just with a bang, but with a plan.
 A tool that Ryan and Alex have used since 2016, document, track, and create an accountability system for your New Year's Resolutions for 2020.
 Don't be like the 80% who give up on their resolutions by January!

 Step 2: Create Meaningful and Specific Goals

-While we often include stretch goals in our Tracker Sheet, we always make sure they’re grounded in reality.
+While we often include stretch goals in our Monthly Habit Tracker Sheet (free download below), we always make sure they’re grounded in reality.
 We’re not mixing up our dream board with our New Year’s Resolutions for 2020.

 However, we do believe that the two are tied together.
 Therefore, at the top of our tracker sheet, we always write our year’s purpose.
 That way, the goals you create support your purpose and bring you closer to your goal.